Specialization FAQs: M.A./Ph.D. Program in Depth Psychology with Specialization in Jungian and Archetypal Studies

-When it gets closer to the start of the program, all students will be required to participate in an online tutorial to become familiar with the delivery software, and we will invite you into a Resource Center where you can begin to explore the delivery system.
+When it gets closer to the start of the program, all students will be required to participate in an online tutorial to become familiar with the delivery software, and we will invite you into an online Resource Center where you can begin to explore the delivery system.
 For ongoing questions or support once you begin the program, you may contact our excellent hybrid learning team via phone, or chat with them live online.
 The Program Administrator will also be available to answer your questions and provide support.
 We really pride ourselves on the amount of support available to our students, 7 days a week during regular office hours.

-It is expected that students will enter the program with varying degrees of foreknowledge about depth psychology.
+It is expected that students will enter the specialization with varying degrees of foreknowledge about depth psychology.
 For students with less familiarity with depth psychology, our admissions counselors can make some recommendations of books to begin to read, and we'll explore this with you as well at the interview stage.

 There are multiple ways to answer this question.
 One way is to tell you directly what you can't do with a degree in Depth Psychology, which is to practice psychotherapy under a state license.
 Another way is to call our admissions team and let them know what you're interested in, and ask them how they think the program may lend support to that interest.
 Another way is to mention some general venues where you'll find our alumni, like education, business, health care, community work, the arts, etc. Another way is to tell you that you're in good company in asking the question!
 Some students come into our program knowing exactly what they want the degree for, or what they plan to do with it, but it's just as common for students to enter the program saying "I don't exactly why I'm here, or what I'm going to do with the degree when I'm finished, but I just know I'm supposed to be here, and the answers will come."